-Cartels Comparative Guide - Anti-trust/Competition Law - Turkey
+Cartels Comparative Guide

 3.1 On what grounds may the enforcement authorities commence an investigation?

 The Competition Board is entitled to launch an investigation into an alleged cartel ex officio or in response to a notice, complaint or leniency application.
 A notice or complaint may be submitted orally or through a petition.
-The Turkish Competition Authority (TCA) has an online system through which complaints may be submitted via an online form on its official website.
+The Competition Authority has an online system through which complaints may be submitted via a form on its official website.
 The Competition Board will commence a preliminary investigation if the notice or complaint concerns an alleged violation within the scope of Law 4054.
-If, after this preliminary investigation, the board finds these allegations "serious and sufficient" under Article 42 of Law 4054, it will initiate a fully fledged investigation.
-Although this is exceptional in practice, the board may also initiate a fully fledged investigation directly without a preliminary investigation.
+If, after this preliminary investigation, the Competition Board finds the allegations to be "serious and sufficient" under Article 42 of Law 4054, it will initiate a fully fledged investigation.
+Although this is exceptional in practice, the Competition Board may also initiate a fully fledged investigation directly without a preliminary investigation.

-Additionally, for the standard of proof adopted by the Competition Board, see question 4.8.
+For the standard of proof adopted by the Competition Board, see question 4.8.

 3.2 What investigatory powers do the enforcement authorities have in conducting their investigation?

-The Competition Board and the case handlers authorised by the board are entitled to request all information deemed necessary from all public institutions and organisations, undertakings and trade associations.
-Officials of these bodies, undertakings and trade associations are obliged to provide the necessary information within the period specified by the board.
-Failure to comply with a request for information may lead to a turnover-based fine of 0.1% of the turnover generated in the financial year preceding the date of the fining decision (or, if this is not available, the turnover generated in the financial year closest to the date of the fining decision).
-The minimum fine is currently TL 34,809.
+The Competition Board and the case handlers authorised by the Competition Board are entitled to request all information deemed necessary from all public institutions and organisations, undertakings and trade associations.
+Officials of these bodies, undertakings and trade associations must provide the necessary information within the period specified by the Competition Board.
+Failure to comply with a request for information may lead to a turnover-based fine of 0.1% of the turnover generated in the financial year preceding the date of the fining decision (or, if this is unavailable, the turnover generated in the financial year closest to the date of the fining decision).
+Up to 31 December 2025, the minimum fine is TRY 241,043.
 Where incorrect or incomplete information is provided in response to a request for information, the same penalty may be imposed.

-Article 15 of Law 4054 also authorises the board to conduct on-site investigations and dawn raids.
+Article 15 of Law 4054 also authorises the Competition Board to conduct on-site investigations and dawn raids.
 Accordingly, the board is entitled to:

-- perform on-site inspections and examine records, paperwork and all sorts of documents;
+- conduct on-site inspections and examine records, paperwork and all sorts of documents;

 - take copies of such documents; and